 Now, if this isn’t helping you there’s a lot of other tools that we can use online to help us also develop topics.
 One of those is Google Trends.
 This is where we can put in our keywords and we can see trends over time, we can see if a keyword is trending up or down, we can also see the seasonality of how people are searching for different things.
 These are really good when you’re looking at am I heading in the right direction?
 Should I put this piece of content out during this time of the year?
 Google Trends is going to help you with that.
 Google Suggest will give you topic ideas.
 That’s when you’re typing in a query and the search results is giving you like ten or twelve other things that they’re thinking you’re trying to search for.
 Some of them may be relevant, some of them may be off the wall.
 It’s not a perfect tool, but it can be helpful.

-Google related search, which is very similar to suggest but it's at the bottom of the page.
+Google-related search, which is very similar to suggest but it’s at the bottom of the page.
 It can give you a couple of other ideas or concepts that you could begin to write about.
-And if none of those work, a keyword tool that I know is really great, gives you a list of topics that people are searching, not only to Google but other search engines as well.
+And if none of those work, a keyword tool that I know is really great, gives you a list of topics that people are searching for, not only to Google but other search engines as well.

 Once you’ve got your keywords done and now you’ve figured out what you’re going to write about, you need to optimize your post after you’ve written it.
 A lot of people don’t take the time to do this, now doing these steps; it’s not going to guarantee that you’re going to get traffic, but what it’s going to do is help make sure that your post is optimized for the search engine.
 They understand what the content is about and how to index it.

 The next thing is your header, so these are the H1 through H6 that you can use to break up your content.
-Now a lot of people use these specifically for design purposes, like H1's the biggest text, H6 is the smallest version of your header.
-That's one way to use it, but the real way that headers are used is for breaking up different sections of content.
+Now a lot of people use these specifically for design purposes like H1’s the biggest text, and H6 is the smallest version of your header.
+That’s one way to use it, but the real way that headers are used is for breaking up different sections of content.
 It allows the search engines to understand this is a subsection of the main piece.
-Now there's a myth that you need to have H1's, well you just need to have a header and header should be using your keywords or your headers, whatever your highest one is, so let's say you don't have an H1 but you've got an H2, Google's going to treat that as the main heading of your page.
-So like, you have a H1, well so you don't, H2, it's going to assume that the H1 is the most important subheader and then you kind of the hierarchy, so two, three, four, five.
+Now there’s a myth that you need to have H1s, well you just need to have a header, and the header should be using your keywords or your headers, whatever your highest one is, so let’s say you don’t have an H1 but you’ve got an H2, Google’s going to treat that as the main heading of your page.
+So like, you have an H1, well so you don’t, H2, it’s going to assume that the H1 is the most important subheader, and then you kind of the hierarchy, so two, three, four, five.
 And it will look at it in that category.

-I get there's a lot of content on this page, and don't worry because we're going to have a link to the Slide Deck available, both in the blog post on our website as well as in the description of the YouTube video.
-But instead of doing that, what you want to do is use semantic keywords or what are called LSI keywords, which stands for latent semantic indexing.
-That's a big word that really just means topically related.
-This means you want to use words, so if we're writing a piece of content about SEL, we also want to use the term like search engine and Google and searches and searching, so all of those terms Googling are related to one another.
-And those will be an LSI term of the main topic, which would be SEL.
+I get there’s a lot of content on this page and don’t worry because we’re going to have a link to the Slide Deck available, both in the blog post on our website as well as in the description of the YouTube video.
+But instead of doing that, what you want to do is use semantic keywords, or what is called LSI keywords, which stand for latent semantic indexing.
+That’s a big word that really just means topically related.
+This means you want to use words, so if we’re writing a piece of content about SEL, we also want to use terms like a search engine and Google and searches and searching, so all of those terms Googling are related to one another.
+And those will be an LSI term for the main topic, which would be SEL.
 Make sure you use those and add them in.
-Now again, don't force anything.
+Now again, don’t force anything.
 Write naturally and then go back and see where you can edit and maybe add a little more context or depth by putting some of these terms in.
-It should sound natural, it should sound like a human wrote it because that's really important to be human.
+It should sound natural, it should sound like a human wrote it because that’s really important to be human.

 Make sure that you’re using descriptions in your Alt text, that you’re not only looking at an image like we have right here and saying website blog image.
 That doesn’t tell us anything about the image.
 You want to do something more like, feature post image for “Is your website providing an excellent user experience?” blog, five young adults looking over user experience example.
 That’s a very long Alt tag, but the reality is you could put as many words as you want in there.
 But you want to make it very descriptive.
 That’s going to help the search engines understand what this image is, so if somebody queries an image like this, your image is going to pop up with the link to your page.
 You can get traffic from image searches, a very powerful search engine.
 So take the time to do that and create descriptive Alt text.